Bonfire Studios

 Series A in 2019

-Flo Health, Inc. specializes in developing a women's health application focused on menstruation cycle tracking and reproductive health.
-Founded in 2015 and based in Redwood City, California, the company offers Flo, an app designed to assist women at various stages of their reproductive lives, including menstruation, conception, pregnancy, early motherhood, and menopause.
-The Flo app provides features such as personalized health insights, curated cycle and ovulation tracking, and expert tips, all while maintaining a secure and private community for users to discuss their questions and concerns.
-The application is available in over 20 languages on both iOS and Android platforms, emphasizing safety and reliability as it aims to be a trusted digital resource for women’s health information.
+Flo Health is a company based in Redwood City, California, founded in 2015.
+It specializes in developing menstruation cycle tracking solutions through its flagship app, Flo.
+The app offers comprehensive support for girls and women throughout various stages of their reproductive lives, including menstruation, conception preparation, pregnancy, early motherhood, and menopause.
+Flo provides curated cycle and ovulation tracking, personalized health insights, expert tips, and a private community where users can share questions and concerns.
+The app is available in over 20 languages on both iOS and Android platforms, prioritizing safety and aiming to be a trusted digital source for women's health information.

 Seed Round in 2018